 I’ve gone through 50 single-spaced pages of contest entries, parents telling us their best stuff for how they raise kids to be healthy eaters.
 And I’m excited to announce I’m running the three winners here on the blog.
 They, and many others with great ideas, will be in my upcoming book, How to Eat Right In the Real World.
-Everyone who attends my lecture tour in 2014 gets a copy of the 150-page book, FREE.

 The winners are: